Top of the page

 Your doctor or nurse will clean the area of your belly where the needle will go in.
 Then he or she will put sterile towels around the area.

-You may get a shot of numbing medicine in your belly.
+You may get a shot of numbing medicine in the skin of your belly.
 Then your doctor will gently insert a needle where the fluid is.
 He or she may attach a tube (catheter) to the site to help collect the fluid.
-The procedure may take from a few minutes to 30 minutes or more.

 After the fluid has drained, your doctor will take out the needle or catheter and put a bandage on the site.